Lore Baudrit: Playing career

 Baudrit began her senior-level ice hockey career in the 2011–12 season, suiting up for the Bisonnes de Neuilly-sur-Marne in the FFHG Féminin Élite, France's top women's league.
 During that season, she tallied 15 goals and 20 points across 8 games.

-The next year, she relocated to Canada to join the college ice hockey program at the Université de Montréal.
+The next year, she relocated to Canada to join the university ice hockey program at the Université de Montréal.
 In an interview, she shared that while she was unsure about finishing her degree, the chance to combine academics with hockey was a major draw.
 During her first season, the Carabins won the national championship, though she was sidelined for the final games because of an injury.

 After completing five seasons with the Carabins, where she developed her skills and gained valuable experience competing in the top tier of Canadian university women's hockey, Baudrit took the next step in her hockey career.
 In 2017, her efforts were recognized when she was selected in the 11th round of the Canadian Women's Hockey League (CWHL) draft by the Canadiennes de Montréal.

 After spending a year in the CWHL, she went back to Europe, joining IF Björklöven in Sweden's second-tier Damettan for part of the 2018–19 season, before moving up to play for Modo Hockey in the Swedish Women's Hockey League (SDHL).

 International play

 Baudrit was a key member of the French national women's ice hockey team during the 2019 IIHF Women's World Championship, where she served in a leadership role as an alternate captain.

+Baudrit was named team captain for France at the 2026 Winter Olympics.
+The event marked France's debut in women's ice hockey at the Olympics.

+Playing in her first Olympic game on February 5, 2026, Baudrit, wearing number 19, logged 17:33 of ice time.

+Baudrit scored France's first goal of the game in an eventual 3–2 loss versus Japan on 6 February 2026, signifying her first Olympic goal.